 - Place an order with the center, and be as specific as possible about the duties to be performed.

 - Arrange transportation to take the laborer between the center and your home, round-trip.
 Centers often can arrange transportation for a surcharge.

 - Pay in cash at the end of the day.
-If the project is done and the work is exceptional, feel free to award a bonus of 15%-20% per worker.
+If the project is done and the work is exceptional, feel free to award a bonus of 15-20 percent per worker.
 Specify whether or not the worker will return to the job site the next morning.